BloomBooks/LegacyBloomLibrary/README.md

 ## About the grunt files

 We built these using [ngBoilerplate](https://github.com/ngbp/ngbp).
-See the readme of ngBoilerplate for more information about the directory structure and the purpose of many files.
+Read the build.config.js file to see most of what is going on.
+See the readme of ngBoilerplate for more information.
+Here are key things:

+Grunt merges many vendor and app-specific less files together into the bloom_xyz.css file.
+The list of these files is main.less.
+If you have a css file to load separately, list that in build.config.js.

+Normally we have tests run via the offscreen browser phantomjs.
+If you want to debug using a normal browser, you'll find that setting in karma/X:\dev\BloomLibrary\karma\karma-unit.tpl.js.

 ## Roadmap